 - Barn and Grounds Crew: Meet with other volunteers from 9:30 to 11:30 on Saturday mornings, Spring through Fall, to help with weekly farm chores and small projects.
 Great opportunity to be with the animals and make new friends!

 - Carpentry Help: Work on small building or repair projects around the farm.

-- Gardening: Plant and maintain raised bed gardens and help with small gardening projects throughout the farm.
+- Gardening: Plant and maintain raised bed gardens used in our therapeutic care farm program and help with small gardening projects throughout the farm.

 - Event Coordinator: We are looking for volunteers interested in taking the lead on 2–3 annual fundraising events.

 - Administrative Assistance: Meet with the Executive Director once a week for a couple of hours to help with organizational and administrative tasks.
-Some administrative and computer skills are helpful.
+Some administrative, database and/or computer skills would be helpful.

 - Social Media/PR: Looking for help building our social media presence on Facebook and Instagram.
 Must have excellent writing skills, be able to tell compelling stories and engage followers using appropriate social media publishing tools.
 Must be willing to get new photos and content from the farm on a weekly basis.
 Occasional live posts and event attendance would also be expected.

 - Merchandising: Help choose and promote Graze in Peace promotional items, including shirts, hats, mugs, stickers, etc. Previous retail experience is helpful.

 - Outreach Events: A great opportunity for someone with good people skills who is passionate about our mission.
 Events could include Art Walks, Farmer’s Markets, a Sea Dog’s game, VegFests, etc.